Please wait, your properties are loading...

 Crail Harbour is famous for its beauty.
 Aside from a couple of creel boats, the rest of the watercraft are seasonal pleasure boats for visitors and locals who come to view the stunning coastal vistas and historic surroundings.

-The trade from the harbour made Crail an important village for Scotland, so much so that it had a large mediaeval market.
+The trade from the harbour made this an important village for Scotland, so much so that it had a large mediaeval market.
 Nowadays, it’s still much-loved, and there’s even a replica made of Lego in Denmark.

 • Where is there to eat in Crail?